Compliance graphics

 Why does CMMC exist?

-• The CMMC (Cybersecurity Maturity Model Certification) program evolved as a more robust response to ineffective cybersecurity measures set out in the Defense Federal Acquisition Regulation Supplement (DFARS).
-CMMC requires that government contractors protect their Controlled Unclassified Data (CUI) by implementing the NIST 800-171 controls and having them verified by a 3rd Party Assessment Organization (C-3PAO)
+• The CMMC (Cybersecurity Maturity Model Certification) program evolved as part of DOD efforts to enforce effective measures set out in the Defense Federal Acquisition Regulation Supplement (DFARS).
+CMMC requires that government contractors protect their Controlled Unclassified Data (CUI) by implementing the NIST SP 800-171 controls and having them verified by a 3rd Party Assessment Organization (3PAO).

 Who is CMMC intended for?